bduggan/raku-log-async/README.md

 ===========

-`Log::Async` provides asynchronous logging using the supply and tap semantics of Perl 6.
+`Log::Async` provides asynchronous logging using the supply and tap semantics of Raku.
 Log messages are emitted asynchronously to a supply.
 Taps are only executed by one thread at a time.